 The preceding logic also applies when you specify the rough sort and fine sort for a test in the Sort Policy Types and Policies column.

-You may unintentionally modify a sort policy that is being configured.
-If you select a sort policy that is being configured, the effect of the A/B test is affected.
-To resolve the issue, you are allowed to select only sort policies that are published.
+If you select a sort policy that is being configured but unintentionally modify the sort policy, the effects of the A/B test may be affected.
+To resolve the issue, you are allowed to select only the sort policies that are published.
 In addition, after you select a sort policy, you are not allowed to modify it.

-3.3 Test Traffic: The minimum traffic proportion that you can set for a test is 1%.
-In the same scenario, the sum of the traffic proportions that you set for all online tests in a test group cannot exceed 100%.
+3.3 Specify the test traffic.
+The minimum traffic proportion that you can configure for a test is 1%.
+In the same scenario, the sum of the traffic proportions that you configure for all online tests in a test group cannot exceed 100%.

 After you create a test group, you can click Start Testing in the Actions column of the test group to start testing.
-When the test is started, the status of the test group becomes Testing.
+After testing is started, the status of the test group becomes Testing.

-After the A/B test feature is enabled and the test group is created and configured, if you want to use the A/B test for online search queries, you must specify the abtest parameter in a query.
-The abtest parameter consists of two parameters: scene_tag and flow_divider.
+After the A/B test feature is enabled and the test group is created and configured, if you want to use the A/B test for an online search query, you must specify the abtest parameter in the query.
+The abtest parameter consists of two sub-parameters: scene_tag and flow_divider.

 The following code is a URL that is used for a search query:

 scene_tag: the name of the test group.
-Originally, scene_tag indicates the tag of the test scene.
-You can set the value of this parameter to the name of a test group that you create in the OpenSearch console as shown in the preceding figure.
-This way, the test traffic that you set for the tests in the test group is sent to the corresponding tests.
+Originally, scene_tag specifies the tag of the test scene.
+You can set the value of this parameter to the name of a test group that you create in the OpenSearch console.
+The preceding figure shows the steps.
+This way, the test traffic that you configure for the tests in the test group is sent to the corresponding tests.

 flow_divider: You must specify this parameter.
 The backend system performs the hash operation on the value of this parameter to allocate query traffic to different tests in the test group.
 The backend system allocates the traffic based on the proportions that you configure for each test in the OpenSearch console.
 We recommend that you set the flow_divider parameter to the ID of a user.
 You can also set the parameter to the ID or IP address of the user device.

-For more information, see FAQ about A/B tests.
+For more information, see FAQ about A/B testing.